1. CyberLink PowerDirector (+ Free Bonus)

-Do we need an expensive camera to shoot good videos?
+Do you need an expensive camera to shoot good videos?

 There's an explosion of DSLRs camera that shoot amazing video but they're not cheap and once you buy one, you'll find yourself buying more lenses and more accessories than you initially anticipated.
 Now, that's not bad if you want do to this as a pro.

 But point and shoot cameras are catching up with better sensors and more complex functions - some compete with DSLRs on image quality.